 I am about to return to MIT, and I am nervous that some of this progress will evaporate again as I return to the world of the living.
 I am once again burdened with responsibility and eyeing a classload too large to handle.
 For the first time in my life, however, I am unafraid of what comes next, both in short term of the semester and in the long term of post-graduation.
 I cannot help but feel that as long as I keep myself open to the vigorousness of feeling, and do my best to manage whatever else lies on my plate, it will be a very palatable lifetime.
 Much of this feeling, of course, is a result of the luck I have had to stumble into MIT and then into these internships and experiences, and I have, on occasion, felt guilty that I should feel so secure in a world so riddled with insecurity.
 Yet, I have come to the conclusion that everyone deserves a world in which they can be happy—and that believing this does not preclude, and, in fact, may require, a belief that I should be allowed to fight for my own happiness.
 In the meantime, as long as we continue to care for one another, perhaps it really will be okay.

-There may come a time when I no longer believe the particular shade of optimism13 I want to take the opportunity here to distinguish my optimism from naiveté; I have been cynical and pessimistic in the past, and that has only faded with age, which is weird, but which I have appreciated. that I have expressed in this post.
+There may come a time when I no longer believe I want to take the opportunity here to distinguish my optimism from naiveté; I have been cynical and pessimistic in the past, and that has only faded with age, which is weird, but which I have appreciated. that I have expressed in this post.
 The fleeting and transitory self which I have inhabited this summer will fade away just as all the other selves have.
 Yet, at this very particular juncture in my life, I have found myself happy—not just pleased, but happy—for what is perhaps the first time, and hopefully not the last, and everything is completely fine, and maybe that is okay.

 - with deep apologies to everybody who I have left on read this summer; I promise I'll get back to you eventually. back to text ↑